Ecology, Fast and Slow

 Instead, let's swap in nuclear power and mass renewables for coal and gas, geoengineering for a Gaian earth, electric cars and planes for fossil fuel-powered transport, smart technologies for dumb electronica, asteroid mining for child slavery in the Congo, and genetically modified and hybrid crops for biome-specific varieties.
 Then we could ensure that life glides along just as before.

-These exalted technologies, taken individually, have been the crux of some of the most contentious environmental debates in recent decades; yet, if we join the dots, there is one thing which unites them: They are the epitome of fast technology.
+yet, if we join the dots, there is one thing which unites them: They are

 "A MESSAGE FROM THE Future," an animated video released to inspire support for the Green New Deal, opens with an image of US Congresswoman Alexandria Ocasio-Cortez, a couple of decades hence, sitting on a bullet train whizzing from New York to Washington DC.
 While there is much to laud in the proposed package - with nods to land preservation, regeneration, and addressing systemic injustice - it is ultimately self-contradictory.
 Instead of grappling with problems of implementation and capitalism, its cop-out is to embrace the fast technological paradigm, framed in the vague language of "smart grids" and "deploying new capacity."
 As one of the more astute observers has stated, the GND "risks becoming a sort of Sisyphean reform, rolling the rock of emissions reductions up the hill each day only to have a growing, energy-hungry economy knock it back down to the bottom each night."